severalnines/docs/user-guide/mysql/nodes.rst

 Variables
 '''''''''

 List all ProxySQL variables for this instance.
 You can filter the variables using the lookup field.
+Details at `ProxySQL Global Variables <https://github.com/sysown/proxysql/wiki/Global-variables>`_.

+Scheduler Scripts
+'''''''''''''''''

+List out scheduler script, commonly being configured if you are running ProxySQL on top of Galera Cluster.
+Scheduler is a cron-like implementation integrated inside ProxySQL with millisecond granularity.
+Details at `ProxySQL Scheduler <https://github.com/sysown/proxysql/wiki/Scheduler>`_.

 Node Actions
 ++++++++++++